 With its rippling mountains, dewy forests thick with ferns and lichen, exotic gardens and glittering palaces, Sintra is like a page torn from a fairy tale.
 Its Unesco World Heritage–listed centre, Sintra-Vila, is dotted with pastel-hued manors folded into luxuriant hills that roll down to the blue Atlantic.

 It’s the must-do day trip and, if time’s not an issue, has enough allure to keep you there for several days.
-Try to come midweek to avoid the masses.

 If arriving by train, go to the last stop – Portela de Sintra – from which it’s a pleasant 1km walk (or short bus ride) into the village.

 Looking for a short European break where you can immerse yourself in the local history and culture?
 This week we're bringing you Lonely Planet Magazine's choice of five great destinations where you can do just that...

 Lisbon Super Saver: Lisbon Sightseeing Tour and Sintra, Cascais and Estoril Coast Day Trip

 Combine a morning sightseeing tour of Lisbon with an afternoon exploring the Estoril Coast, Cascais and the romantic mountainous region of Sintra.

 Immerse yourself in the beauty of the mountainous region of Sintra on this day trip from Lisbon.
 With your guide, visit the fairytale-like Pena Palace, a UNESCO World Heritage Site.
 Enjoy a traditional Portuguese lunch in Sintra (included) and have free time to explore the village or visit Sintra National Palace.